Email image popup

 Here are some marketing strategies you can implement to attract new clients:

-• Although not free (and sometimes not cheap), ads might make sense for your business.
+• Consider ads: Although not free (and sometimes not cheap), ads might make sense for your business.
 It’s a good way to get in front of a new audience and may generate a high return on investment (ROI) for you.

 Conclusion